 - Become a Second-Goal Parent through the Positive Coaching Alliance.
-You will find very practical ways to help your child learn the unique life lessons found in sports.
-You can use the following code, USKidsGolfSGP15 to receive a $15 discount for the online course (normal price is $30) and certify yourself as a Second-Goal Parent.
+You will find very practical ways to help your child learn unique life lessons found in sports.
+You can use the following code, USKidsGolfSGP24 to receive a $15 discount for the online course (normal price is $30) and certify yourself as a Second-Goal Parent.

 - Before you purchase any set of clubs, use our Find-a-Coach Directory to locate a coach near you.
 Every coach in the directory has gone through one of our Certification Seminars and should understand how to best fit your player for the proper equipment.
 Some will even offer demo sets or rental sets so you can be confident you are getting the right equipment for your golfer.

 - Sign Up for a Parent/Child National Camp that we have throughout the summer at Longleaf.
 We help players fall in love with game.
-Go to our schedule and see what times are available.
+Go to our website and see what times are available.
 There’s nothing quite like it, and Pinehurst/Southern Pines, NC, is a great place to visit.